tysonjlee/getting-better-react/README.md

 ### v0.5 - MVP (V)

+- (Organization Refactor) - remove Deleted Notes page & centralize into Notes Manager page
-- User Accounts
+- User Accounts - profile page, login, auth, etc.
-  - User Profile page
-    - User settings page
-  - Store info (notes, user data, etc.) on backend
+- Note Modal - click on a note to open a detailed view of it
+- Note Tags - tag a note with conditions/feelings such as "Depression", "Anxiety", etc.
 - Pinned Notes - pin a note to your dashboard
 - Search Query - search for relative notes by keywords or note content (AI implementation)
-- Note Modal - click on a note to open a detailed view of it
-- Organization refactor - remove Deleted Notes page & centralize into Notes Manager page
-- Notes Manager sorting/filtering
+- Notes Manager Sorting & Filtering
   - Filtering:
     - By status
       - Show all notes